 - Moderate drinking for women is just 1 standard serving a day.

-- The negative effects of alcohol are more pronounced in women than men – females in general become dependent on alcohol more easily and more quickly than males.
+- The negative effects of alcohol are more pronounced in women than men – females, in general, become dependent on alcohol more easily and more quickly than males.

 - Roughly half of all cases of alcoholism in women begin after the age of 59.

-The occasional serving of alcohol a couple times a week may be OK, especially for women over 65.
+The occasional serving of alcohol a couple of times a week may be OK, especially for women over 65.
 If that’s all you consume, you can continue without much concern.
-But for many of us, we enjoy 1-2 large cocktails or full glasses of wine nightly, which equates to 3 servings of alcohol a day and that, my dear, is considered heavy and chronic drinking.
+But for many of us, we enjoy 1-2 large cocktails or full glasses of wine nightly, which equates to 3 servings of alcohol a day, and that, my dear, is considered heavy and chronic drinking.

 It makes us vulnerable to the following:

-- Cardiovascular disease – the #1 killer of women worldwide: Excessive drinking raises blood pressure and is linked to cardiomyopathy, arrhythmias, heart attack and sudden cardiac death.
+- Cardiovascular disease – the #1 killer of women worldwide: Excessive drinking raises blood pressure and is linked to cardiomyopathy, arrhythmias, heart attack, and sudden cardiac death.

 - Liver disease: Women who are dependent on alcohol are more likely to develop alcoholic fatty liver and alcoholic hepatitis and die from cirrhosis of the liver.

-- Cancer: Chronic drinking puts us at greater risk for cancers of the breast, liver, stomach and mouth.
+- Cancer: Chronic drinking puts us at greater risk for cancers of the breast, liver, stomach, and mouth.

 - Brain Damage: Heavy alcohol consumption interferes with our cognitive function and can speed up our brain’s natural aging process, leading to dementia.